AarinDave/AarinDave/README.md

 ## Welcome to my profile!
-Hello, I am a 13-year old Python programmer, and I have extensive experience with Python.
-I am currently learning Pygame, GPIO, and JavaScript.
+Hello, I am a 13-year old Python and JavaScript programmer, and I have extensive experience with Python.
+I am currently learning GPIO.
 In the future, I hope to create amazing projects for everyone to see on GitHub.
 Furthermore, I believe in an open-source, transparent world to see how developers create their amazing, unique, and handcrafted projects.
 Before you leave, check out some of my repositories and check back for more!

 ### Activity In The Past 31 Days
 ![Activity Graph](https://activity-graph.herokuapp.com/graph?username=Gamerlots&theme=github)